James Wilkes Maurice: Commander Maurice, of Diamond Rock

 By early February the guns had been installed and tested.
 The 18-pounders were able to command completely the passage between the rock and the island, forcing ships to avoid the channel.
 The winds and currents meant that these ships were then unable to enter the bay.

 With work complete by 7 February Hood decided to formalise the administration of the island, and wrote to the Admiralty, announcing that he had commissioned the rock as a sloop, under the name Fort Diamond.
 Lieutenant Maurice, who had impressed Hood with his efforts while establishing the position, was rewarded by being made commander.
 Diamond Rock was to be considered a captured enemy ship, and was technically treated as a tender to one of the boats stationed there, commissioned by the Admiralty as the sloop Diamond Rock, superseding Hood's use of Fort Diamond.

 Maurice had a party of around 100 men under his command on the rock, with the usual officers found on a British warship, including a surgeon, purser, and a junior lieutenant to command the small supply vessel.
 A hospital was established, and food, gunpowder and ammunition were brought to the rock in boats, at first from Centaur, and then from Martinique, where it was purchased from sympathetic inhabitants.
 Water also had to be brought from the island, and large cisterns were built to store it.

 For seventeen months Maurice held the rock, foiling several attempts by the French at Martinique to oust them.
-He reported the movements of Rear-Admiral Missiessy's fleet which arrived in the area during the Trafalgar Campaign, but in May 1805 a fleet under Pierre de Villeneuve arrived in Fort de France Bay, having briefly exchanged fire with the British on Diamond Rock as they did so.
+He reported the movements of Counter-admiral Édouard Thomas Burgues de Missiessy's fleet which arrived in the area during the Trafalgar campaign, but in May 1805 a fleet under Vice-admiral Pierre-Charles Villeneuve arrived in Fort de France Bay, having briefly exchanged fire with the British on Diamond Rock as they did so.
 Shortly after their arrival Maurice discovered that the main cistern, holding a month's supply of water, had cracked in some earth tremors, and the leak had been made worse by the vibration from the guns.
 There was barely two weeks left, but fresh supplies were now unobtainable as a blockade of the rock began by a number of schooners, brigs and frigates.